banemonster/Mitsubishi_SplitSystem_ESP01-S/README.md

 This module is expensive at approx $150 AUD and requires cloud (internet) connectivity to function, if this Mitsibishi cloud servers are offline then it will not function.
 I was also unsure how this would integrate into Home Assistant.

-An alternative way to control this split system with an ESP32/ESP8266 was sought.
+An alternative way to control this split system with an ESP32/ESP8266 was sought

 *****CN105 Port*****